flyingcloud4156/flyingcloud-4156-project/linux_run_service_Dec3/RUNBOOK.md

 sudo mysql -u root

 # Create the required database user
-CREATE USER IF NOT EXISTS 'ledger_user'@'localhost' IDENTIFIED BY '';
+CREATE USER IF NOT EXISTS 'root'@'localhost' IDENTIFIED BY '';
-GRANT ALL PRIVILEGES ON ledger.* TO 'ledger_user'@'localhost';
+GRANT ALL PRIVILEGES ON ledger.* TO 'root'@'localhost';
-GRANT ALL PRIVILEGES ON *.* TO 'ledger_user'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 EXIT;
 ```